Best daily deals

 You’ll also be able to take pictures to see where your device may be and gather network information to see where your device has been.
 It seems to work for most people, and that’s what really matters.
 It’s not all that different from Google’s Find My Phone and may function well as a backup to that.
 It’s also completely free.

-Since the release of Find My Device by Google, this is becoming less and less common.
-However, some manufacturers, including Samsung, HUAWEI, and older phones from OEMs like HTC, have built-in Find My Phone capabilities.
-You have to set this up before the phone gets lost or stolen, but it works about as well as Google’s solution if you do.
+Since the release of Find My Device by Google, this has become less and less common.
+However, some manufacturers, including Samsung, Huawei, and older phones from OEMs like HTC, have built-in Find My Phone capabilities.
+You need to set this up before the phone gets lost or stolen, but it works as well as the Google app.
 The services are usually free, and it doesn’t hurt to activate them as redundancies in case Google doesn’t come through.

 Other solutions